 - Washingtonian – Special needs private schools in DC, Maryland and Virginia

-- The Independent Schools Guide for Washington Area – A copy is available for use at the Department of State’s Family Liaison Office and in Community Liaison Offices overseas
+- The Independent Schools Guide for Washington Area – A copy is available for use at the Department of State’s Family Liaison Office and in some Community Liaison Offices overseas.

 Secondary School Admission Test Requirement

 If you have a student looking to enter a private school for the high school years, many of the private secondary schools require a Secondary School Admission Test (SSAT) result for admission, at a cost of $116 (in the U.S.) or $225 (international).
 Contact firstname.lastname@example.org or 609-683-4440 for more information.